-A variance or exemption from the safety standards for stormwater management basin may be granted only upon a written finding by the municipality that the variance or exemption will not constitute a threat to public safety.
+A variance or exemption from the safety standards for stormwater management basin and/or BMP may be granted only upon a written finding by the municipality that the variance or exemption will not constitute a threat to public safety.

 E. Safety Ledge Illustration